Debt Collection in the Czech Republic

 If your debtor does not respond to your reminder, handing over your claim for collection is important.
 We are able to collect most claims in the Czech Republic extrajudicially, in the form of a payment arrangement or otherwise.

-When the claim is handed over for collection, we will demand in writing and on the telephone that your Czech debtor pays your invoice.
-If necessary, we will also engage in a face to face meeting with your debtor.
-In case the debtor does not pay within the stated term, then, in consultation with you, legal proceedings will be commenced.
-In many cases, this step will encourage your Czech debtor to take his debt seriously and pay the invoices.
+When you hand your claim over for collection, we immediately take action.
+Both in writing and on the telephone we will demand that your Croatian debtor pays the invoices.
+If necessary, we will also engage in a face to face conversation with the Croatian company.
+If the Croatian debtor does not pay within the stated term, then, in consultation with you, we will commence with legal proceedings.
+In most cases, Croatian debtors are likely to settle when they face court actions.

 In case we do not collect, then your company does not have to pay us a legal fee.
-We believe that companies should always be able to opt for the quality of an international debt collection attorney.
+In our view, you should always be able to opt for the quality of a Debt Recovery Lawyer.
 If the debtor does not pay, we will merely charge you our administrative fee of €150.00.